EDUCATIONAL RESOURCES

 Winter Animal Tracking

 In January 2021, well over 100 participants went outside throughout the region in search of animal tracks both large and small in the snow.
-Maine Master Naturalist Marion Sprague helped identify the tracks as well as providing great tips and tricks for successful tracking in the future.
+Maine Master Naturalist Marion Sprague helped identify the tracks as well as provided great tips and tricks for successful tracking in the future.
 Below are highlights from the week along with some educational wisdom about each set.
 Also below you will find a link to the printable “Animal Tracks of Greater Portland” sheet, which is a great resource to have with you when you are out and about in the winter.

-Birding “Big Week” May 2020
+Birding Week – May 2020

-Even though this year’s “Big Week” is over, we would still love to see or hear about the birds you find as you walk the trails.
+Even though “Big Week” is over, we would still love to see or hear about the birds you find as you walk the trails.
 Email us or post on our Facebook page when you find somethng that you would like to share.
 New to birding?
 Check out some great resources for learning about birds and reporting sightings below the species list.

 Birding Resources